notvcto/notvcto.github.io/content/blog/zero-announcement.md

 title: 'I got tired of AI that lies to be polite — so I''m building one that doesn''t'
 shortTitle: 'Introducing Zero'
 ogTitle: 'I got tired of AI that lies to be polite'
-ogSubtitle: 'A minimum viable security reasoning model'
+ogSubtitle: 'A reasoning model trained on security problems'
 date: '2026-05-27T01:10:12'
 category: 'Zero'
 complexity: 8.5
 readingTime: '9 min'
 author: 'notvcto'
-description: 'Zero is a minimum viable security reasoning model trained on CTF problems via adversarial self-play.
-It tells you what''s wrong and why.
-No hedging.
-No sugar coating.'
+description: 'Zero is trained on CTF problems via adversarial self-play to develop rigorous, verifiable reasoning.
+The security domain is the training ground.
+Whether that reasoning transfers beyond it is one of the research questions.'
 tags: ['ai', 'ml', 'research', 'zero', 'grpo', 'reasoning', 'ctf', 'security', 'llm']
 ---